Elrathor/JiraAlert/README.md

 **Example usecase:** Monitoring and alerting for high and medium priority tickets within a Jira Servicedesk queue.

+If there's a feature missing for you, just let me know via a [feature request](https://github.com/Elrathor/JiraAlert/issues/new/choose)

 ## Assumptions
 Since this tool is currently still under development, some assumptions had to be made:
 1. You use a current, on premise version of Jira which still supports password based api login